-An event_listener is just a function that, like a handle method of a widget, takes a Gctx.gctx and Gctx.event and processes the event.
+An event\listener is just a function that, like a handle method of a widget, takes a Gctx.gctx and Gctx.event and processes the event.

-Once we have defined the type of event_listeners, it is straightforward to define the behavior of the notifier widget and its notifier_controller:
+Once we have defined the type of event\listeners, it is straightforward to define the behavior of the notifier widget and its notifier\controller:

 '''

 (

 A notifier_controller is associated with a notifier widget.

 It allows the program to add event listeners to the

 notifier.

 )

 type notifier_controller = {

 add_event_listener: event_listener -> unit

-}
+ł

 (

 A notifier widget is a widget "wrapper" that doesn't take up

 any extra screen space -- it extends an existing widget with

 the ability to react to events.
 It maintains a list of

 "listeners" that eavesdrop on the events propagated through

 the notifier widget.

 When an event comes in to the notifier, it is passed

 to each listener in turn and then propagated to the

 child widget.

 )

 let notifier (w: t) : widget notifier_controller =

 let listeners = { contents = [] } in

-£
+Ł

 repaint = w.repaint;

 handle =

 (fun (g: Gctx.gctx) (e: Gctx.event) ->

-List.iter (fun h -> h q e) listeners.contents;
+List.iter (fun h -> h g e) listeners.contents;

 w.handle g e);

 size = w.size

 },

 £

 add_event_listener =

-fun (newl: event_listener) ->
+fun (newl: event listener) ->

 listeners.contents <- newl::listeners.contents

 }

 '''

 With this infrastructure in place, it is easy to define specialized event listeners that react to particular kinds of events.
-For example, it is useful to define a mouseclick_listener, parameterized by an action to perform when the mouse is clicked:
+For example, it is useful to define a mouseclick\listener, parameterized by an action to perform when the mouse is clicked: